couchbaselabs/node-ottoman/vuepress/guides/model.md

 ## Querying

-Finding documents is easy with Ottoman, empower by a built-in Query Builder.
+Finding documents is easy with Ottoman, powered by the built-in Query Builder.
-Documents can be retreived using each models `find`, `findById`, defined [indexes](/guides/schema.html#indexes) or where [static methods](/guides/schema.html#statics).
+Documents can be retrieved using each models `find`, `findById`, defined [indexes](/guides/schema.html#indexes) or where [static methods](/guides/schema.html#statics).

 ```javascript
 User.find({name: "Jane"})